(Disclosure: Some of the links below may be affiliate links)

-I have been able to obtain data up to 1924 for Swiss Stocks and Swiss Inflation.
-It was not easy since not many people are interested in the data.
+I have obtained data up to 1924 for Swiss Stocks and Swiss Inflation.
+It was not easy since not many people were interested in the data.
 But now, it is done!
 So I could finally do the simulation!

 I know that many of my readers are waiting for this.
 And I was also waiting for these results.

 The Trinity Study introduced us to the 4% Rule.
 If you withdraw 4% of your initial portfolio annually, you can sustain your expenses for an extended period.
 You will also have to adjust your withdrawal amount based on inflation every year.

 Contrary to popular belief, the original study never said you could sustain your portfolio forever.
 The authors only simulated up to 30 years of withdrawal.
 But I have done several simulations for up to 60 years of retirement.
 And if you withdraw less than 4%, you should be able to sustain a very long early retirement.

 This rule is the base of the new Financial Independence and Retire Early (FIRE) movement.
 We should call it the 4% Rule of Thumb.
 For very early retirement, 3.5% is a better withdrawal rate.
 On top of that, it will depend on your portfolio.

 The issue with this study and most experiments is their focus on United States stocks and bonds.
 It means it is difficult to apply to other countries.
 Even if you invest only in United States stocks, you will still have the extra factor of the currency exchange.

 I will use the same system I already used to update the results of the Trinity Study.
 But this time, I will focus on Swiss Stocks first.
 It will help us understand if we can replicate these results in Switzerland or not!